hai-ling-c/Time-Series-Forecasting-of-Visitation-in-Skiing-Resorts/README.md

 3. Forecast using AutoARIMA
 4. Forecast using RNN-LSTM
 ### 4. Model evaluation and backtesting
-### 5. Plots comparing Exponential Smoothing and AutoARIMA forecasts (for slide deck)
+### 5. Plots comparing Exponential Smoothing and AutoARIMA forecasting results
+### 6. Calculating visitation index
+Formula to calculate the index
+$$I_{\text{visitation}} = \exp\left(-0.159 * \text{No. of Visitor days}\right)$$

+Note that:
+- The coefficient of '-0.159' comes from the result in https://www.tandfonline.com/doi/full/10.1080/10548408.2020.1763229#d1e897.
+- The exponential function is used to restrict the index to take values between 0 and 1.
+- The formula has not been validated and the numbers were only used to rank resorts.